3M Innovation

 Researchers

-In 3M\’s research departments the researchers are expected to spend fifteen percent of their time on projects not related to their core direction.
+In 3M’s research departments, the researchers are expected to spend fifteen per cent of their time on projects not related to their core direction.

-The company acts in a much-decentralized fashion, with researchers working from many different laboratories and with a culture that doesn\’t restrict research to just lab scientists.
+The company acts in a much-decentralized fashion, with researchers working from many different laboratories and with a culture that doesn’t restrict research to just lab scientists.

 Networking

-One of the reasons 3M attributes its strong abilities to innovate is due to the high level of networking that exists within the company.
+One of the reasons 3M attributes its strong ability to innovate is due to the high level of networking that exists within the company.
 Information sharing is common among employees who also review each other\’s respective work efforts.

 This sharing of ideas and knowledge across different technical fields often results in researchers being able to take an idea that works well in one field and being able to port it across to a completely new field.